Dollar Holds Near One-Month High; focus on catching inflation from the Fed | ExBulletin

 The currency changed hands at $ 0.7685, not far from a seven-week low of $ 0.7646 reached earlier this month.

-In crypto markets, bitcoin traded at $ 40,305, after hitting a nearly one-month high of $ 41,341 on Tuesday, aided by a promise of a new investment from major funder MicroStrategy (MSTR.O) and an upbeat tweet from Tesla boss (TSLA.O) Elon Musk.
+In crypto markets, bitcoin was trading at $ 40,305, after peaking nearly a month at $ 41,341 on Tuesday, aided by the promise of a new investment from major funder MicroStrategy and an optimistic tweet from Tesla boss Elon Musk.

 Ether had less momentum, at $ 2,561.